Managers and HR leaders often grumble about the trouble with younger workers, particularly Millennials, in the workplace.

 Millennials in the Workplace Are Both Determined to Do Good And Do Well

 Do Millennials want to save the world?
 Yes.
 But doing good is not a higher priority than doing well.
 Millennials in the workplace want work that both enables them to contribute to society in positive ways and that rewards them appropriately.
 One is not a substitute for the other.

 - Make sure Millennials understand how your business is having a positive impact and how their work directly contributes.
 Younger workers in particular care about corporate social responsibility initiatives.

 - Pay them what they are worth.
 Millennials in the workplace know what standard compensation is — so don’t try to hide pay information from them.

-Millennials are High Tech AND High Touch.
 Millennials are comfortable with technology.
 They have grown up with it and it is woven into their friendships and everyday activities.
 Millennials love technology at work because it reduces drudgery and saves them time.
-But just because they spend so much time attached to one tech toy or another, that doesn’t mean people aren’t essential.
-In fact, feeling like they have a community at work is a determining factor in Millennials’ organization commitment, job satisfaction, engagement and retention.
+But just because they spend so much time attached to their devices doesn’t mean that other people aren’t essential.
+In fact, feeling like they have a community at work is a determining factor in Millennials’ organization commitment, job satisfaction, engagement, and retention.

 - Let Millennials use their preferred technology to support their work, if possible.